 Director Laura Dickerson

 Dickerson joined the UAW in 1997 as a member of UAW Local 600.
-She was elected Chairperson of her unit for three terms (2002-2010) and to the Bargaining team in 1999.
-She was elected delegate to the 34th and 35th UAW Constitutional Conventions and was selected to serve on the 35th UAW Constitutional Convention Resolutions Committee, where she was elected and served as Chairperson.
+She was elected Chairperson of her unit for three terms (2002-2010) and to the Bargaining Team in 1999.
+She was elected Delegate to the 34th and 35th UAW Constitutional Conventions and was selected to serve on the 35th UAW Constitutional Convention Resolutions Committee, where she was elected and served as Chairperson.
 Dickerson has served as President of the UAW Local 600 Technical, Office and Professionals (TOP) Advisory Council and held an elected position on the UAW National Community Action Program (CAP) Advisory Council in 2010.
-She served on the 2011 UAW Ford National Negotiations team and served as Project Manager for UAW Staff Voluntary Employees’ Beneficiary Association (VEBA) transition in 2014.
+She served on the 2011 UAW Ford National Negotiating Committee and served as Project Manager for UAW Staff Voluntary Employees’ Beneficiary Association (VEBA) transition in 2014.
 Dickerson served as UAW Staff Council Vice President, negotiating the Staff Council agreement in 2016 and 2020; and as the UAW-Ford Enhanced Care Program Pilot Lead in 2012.

 As part of her many roles with Local 600, she has been a regular volunteer in the Detroit Central United Methodist Church’s Feed the Homeless initiative, as well as the UAW-Ford’s Feed the Homeless project for Labor Day.
 A breast cancer survivor herself, Laura has been an avid participant in the Susan G. Komen “Race for the Cure” for many years.